cqse/teamscale-jacoco-agent/agent/README.md

 - `[GET] /revision` Returns the source control revision or commit the system under test was build from.
 This is required to upload the coverage to Teamscale at the correct point in time.
-The information can be supplied using any of the options `teamscale-revision`, `teamscale-commit`, `teamscale-commit-manifest-jar`, or `teamscale-git-properties-jar` above.
+The information can be supplied using any of the options `teamscale-revision`, `teamscale-commit`, `teamscale-commit-manifest-jar`, or `git-properties-jar` above.
 Please note that git.properties auto-discovery is not yet supported for testwise mode.

   The response is in json format: